 Online Course + Field Course

-This self-paced course online is available to anyone 11 years and older.
-Once certified, graduates must attend a required in-person field day.
-Upon successful completion, you are eligible to purchase a Class C trapping license.
+The self-paced, online, course is available to anyone 11 years and older.
+Once the online course is completed, students must attend a required in-person field day.
+Upon successful completion of both, you are eligible to purchase a Class C trapping license.

 Use the promo code MTweR65FJw22 at the end of the online course to cover the cost of the class.